jrbjrb1212/Cpp-Crypto-Arbitrage-Framework/README.md

 - Coming soon

-## Possible Next Stops or Different Directions
+## Possible Next Steps or Different Directions
 - Format the data into, a matrix and using k matrix multiply to maximize the with the entry in the result or intermediate multiply matrix being the argMax of a row from matrixA and column from matrixB
     - Reduces arbitrage algorithm to $O((k+1)*n^{([2.34, 3])})$, where k is the number of desired trades, for larger arbitrage paths and is quite amendable to parallelization
     - Easy to calculate but would be harder to trace the path from the result